 A referral is a written order from your primary doctor for you to see a specialist.
 If you need a referral because of the type of insurance you have and you don’t get one, your plan may not pay for the services.
 Referrals can offer a layer of protection for you to minimize your out-of-pocket costs and promote continuity of care and good communication among your health care providers.

 Referrals to specialists are generally not required with Original Medicare and some types of Medicare Advantage plans, but in the case of dermatology, it’s a good idea to ask if one is needed for your particular situation.
 You must have a specific medical or surgical dermatologic condition for Medicare to pay, and the dermatologist must be a Medicare-approved provider.

-If your primary care physician notices a suspicious sign of a skin disorder (for instance a mole that has changed in appearance) during a visit and refers you to a dermatologist for further assessment, that dermatology visit is covered.
+If your primary care physician notices a suspicious sign of a skin disorder, such as a mole that has changed in appearance, during a visit and refers you to a dermatologist for further assessment, that dermatology visit is covered.
 If your skin, hair, nails, or mucous membranes are not responding to treatment recommended by your primary physician, he or she may refer you to a dermatologist for specialized management.

 - Private Fee-for-Service (PFFS) plan, you will not need a referral to a specialist, but you do need to see a Medicare-approved dermatologist that accepts your plan’s payment terms and agrees to treat you.

-How do You Find a Dermatologist That Accepts Medicare?
+How Do You Find a Dermatologist Who Accepts Medicare?

-- Type of provider (in this case, choose physician/clinician)
+- Type of provider ― in this case, choose physician or clinician

 Once you decide which provider you want to use, it is a good idea to contact their office to verify their location, ask if they are accepting new Medicare patients, and if you need a referral.
 With Original Medicare, you do not typically need a referral if you see a specialist who is enrolled in Medicare.
 Your primary care doctor may recommend a dermatologist to you as well.